Amsterdam Excellence Scholarship (AES)

 Application for the Amsterdam Excellence Scholarship is part of the application procedure for the Master’s programme of your choice.
 On your application form we ask whether you want to be considered for a UvA scholarship.
 Please check this box if you want to be considered and if you fulfill all requirements mentioned above.

-Furthermore, you should include a paragraph in your motivation letter in which you explain why you wish to be nominated for the Amsterdam Excellence Scholarship and what it would mean for your future academic career.
+Furthermore, enclose a paragraph in your motivation letter for the MSc Programme in which you explain why you wish to be nominated for the Amsterdam Excellence Scholarship and what it would mean for your future academic career.
+This motivation letter should be uploaded in DataNose.

 After applying, the coordinators of the MSc Programmes decide which students qualify to apply for the scholarship.
 All students will be informed as soon as possible.